cgabriel5/eventjs/README.md

 // possible options (optional) var options = {
-    // if using event delegation, provide the correct target element
+    // if using event delegation, provide the correct target elements so
+    // that the events function as if they were naturally triggered.
-    // this target element will be passed to the filter function "target": document.getElementById("cont"),
+    // these target elements will be passed to interactions filter functions.
+    "targets": {
+        "target": document.getElementById("cont"),
+        // "currentTarget": <ElementNode>,
+        // "relatedTarget": <ElementNode>,
+        // "srcElement": <ElementNode>,
+        // "fromElement": <ElementNode>,
+        // "toElement": <ElementNode>,
+        // "explicitOriginalTarget": <ElementNode>,
+        // "originalTarget": <ElementNode>
+    },
     // event options
     "options": { "bubbles": true, "cancelable": false, "scoped": false, "composed" },
     // if the event is a custom event data can be provided,
     // whatever can be passed as data
-    "data": [1, 2, 3, true]
+    "data": { "key": "value" }
 };

 // trigger examples (no delegation)